Battle rages over strategic Syrian town of Saraqeb as humanitarian catastrophe unfolds

 Turkish President Tayyip Erdogan said developments were turning in Ankara’s favor, three weeks after the armed rebel opposition lost the northwestern town at the crossroads of two main highways to the Russian-backed Syrian government forces.

+Russian state television said Turkish military specialists were using shoulder-fired missiles to try to shoot down Russian and Syrian military aircraft over Idlib province - a development that if confirmed would mark a serious escalation of the conflict.

+Syrian warplanes also launched renewed air strikes on Thursday on residential areas of Idlib city, witnesses said.

-The Syrian army has pushed hard in recent months to retake the last large rebel-held region in northwestern Syria after nine years of war that has displaced millions and killed hundreds of thousands.
+Syrian President Bashar al-Assad’s forces have pushed hard in recent months to retake the last large rebel-held region in northwestern Syria after nine years of war that has displaced millions and killed hundreds of thousands.

-Turkey has sent thousands of troops and heavy military hardware into Syria’s Idlib province in an incursion to back the rebels against the offensive by Syrian President Bashar al-Assad’s forces.
+Turkey has sent thousands of troops and heavy military hardware into Idlib province in an incursion to back the rebels against the offensive.

 Nearly a million Syrians have fled over the last three months, the biggest exodus of the war.